thingsat/tinygs_2g4station/Board_Tinysgs_2.4GHz_V1/README.md

 Mikrobus board is an add-on board socket standard made by [mikroe](https://www.mikroe.com/mikrobus)

-Both Mikrobus boards are connected to the ESP 32 by SPI:
+Both Mikrobus boards are connected to ESP 32 by SPI, UART Rx/Tx and by a Reset + Busy line :

-	MiKroBus 1: SPI_0			MiKroBus 2 : SPI_1
+	MiKroBus 1: 				MiKroBus 2 :

+	SPI_0					SPI_1
 	CLK 	IO18				CLK	IO14
 	MISO	IO19				MISO	IO12
 	MOSI	IO23				MOSI	IO13
 	NSS 	IO5				NSS	IO15

-Mikrobus 1 is also connected to the ESP32 by a RESET (IO27) and a BUSY(IO25) line.
+	UART_0					UART_2
+	Tx	IO23				Tx	IO30
+	Rx	IO24				Rx	IO31

+	RESET_0 IO27				RESET_1	IO34
+	BUSY_0	IO25				BUSY_1	IO35

 Connector grove available on board :

-	I2C:					UART serial link (Rx/Tx):
+	I2C:			UART_2(Rx/Tx):		GPIO:
-	SDA   IO21				CLK	IO14
+	SDA   IO21		Tx	IO30		IO32
-	SCL   IO22				MISO	IO12
+	SCL   IO22		Rx	IO31		IO33

+UART_2 can be connected to module MiKroBus 2 or to grove connector.
+A jumper need to be plug to choose beetween grove output or the mikrobus module.

 Two UFL connected to a SMA mount edge connector are available to plug an antenna.
-They’re disconnected from the rest of the board, which allows to connect the module that you want to the antenna, with a SMA -UFL connector.
+They are disconnected from the rest of the board, which allows to connect the module that you want to the antenna, with a SMA -UFL connector.

+A powerbank can be plug under the board to supply the 3V.
+The [powerbank](https://www.amazon.com/Diymore-Lithium-Battery-Charging-Arduino/dp/B07SZKNST4) is design for ESP32 and is purchasable on amazon.